stashed/stash/docs/guides/minio_server.md

 ### Create Service

 Now, the final touch.
-Minio server is running on the cluster.
+Minio server is running in the cluster.
 Let's create a service so that other pods can access the server.

 ```console
 $ kubectl apply -f ./minio-service.yaml